Black-Kro/kro-ui/README.md

 - `build`: Contains build scripts for the project and docs.
 - `dist`: Contains built files for distribution.
 - `docs`: Contains docs for the UI library.
-- `packages`: Contains various libraries used in project.
-Main packages of interst will be `press` which handles the docs.
 - `src`: Contains the source code for the UI components.
     - `components`: Contains folders which each represent a different component.
     - `styles`: Contains the base styles needed for the Kro UI library.